 A. A synchronized text track (e.g. open or closed captions) is provided with all video content.
-Pass Additional Information: Most were youtube videos with auto generated captions, Ch 1 Video lecture.
+Pass Additional Information: Youtube videos use closed captions.
 B. A transcript is provided with all audio content.
-N/A Additional Information: C. Audio/video content is delivered via a media player that is compatible with assistive technology.
-This includes support for all criteria listed in Section 15 below.
 N/A Additional Information:

+C. Audio/video content is delivered via a media N/A

+player that is compatible with assistive

+technology.
+This includes support for all

+criteria listed in Section 15 below.

+Additional Information:

+Additional information.